Lights Shining in the Darkness

 Spiritual life is like the light from a distant farm or stars shining in the dark night sky.

 It can be easy for us to forget spiritual life is born in darkness.

 We find ourselves surrounded by the darkness of confusion, or pain, or loss.
 It is not clear where we are and we cannot find our way.
 Some of us are afraid we are lost and might never find our way home again.
 Then, when it seems there is no hope, light is shining in the darkness.

 Some of us forget spiritual life lives in us, turning us into lights shining in the darkness.

 Other people see us shining like stars in the night sky, like a barn in the distance.

-We Are Lights Shining in Darkness
+We Become Lights Shining in the Darkness

 Many of us feel we are stumbling around in the dark, running into what we cannot see.
 We do not see our own lights shining.

 If only we had someone who would shine a light for us or show us the way.
 Some of us are not confident we are doing well or are on the path we set out to follow.

 Our contemplative practices teach us how to recognize and appreciate the lights shining within us.
 We learn how to listen and trust spiritual life living in us.